nuvious/QuiCC/Whitepaper.md

 ### Out of Bound Key Distribution

-In out of bound key distribution, the client obtains the server's covert channel public key (which is different from the server's TLS key) by other means.
+In OOB key distribution, the client obtains the server's covert channel public key (which is different from the server's TLS key) by other means.
 The client then loads the public key upon starting of the covert channel tool and can send a copy of their public key encrypted by the server's public key.
 The